-Mr. SEKIGUCHI Hiroyuki's keen perception, deep discernment in approaching the heart of matters, and great skills at presentation from the TV viewer's perspective concerning the overall economy including energy and sustainability, which he developed through his experience as a TV journalist and senior commentator, will greatly contribute to the promotion and supervision of the appointment of Japan, the finance sector, etc.) June 1998 Economics Section Deskman, News Department of Japan Broadcasting Corporation

-Company's management strategies.
+Reason for Mr. SEKIGUCHI Hiroyuki's keen perception, deep discernment in approaching appointment the heart of matters, and great skills at presentation from the TV viewer's perspective concerning the overall economy including energy and sustainability, which he developed through his experience as a TV journalist and senior commentator, will greatly contribute to the promotion and supervision of the Company's management strategies.

+Important None concurrent positions
-April 1979 Joined Japan Broadcasting Corporation August 1987 Reporter in the Economics Section, News Department of Japan Broadcasting Corporation (responsible for covering the Ministry of Transport, Ministry of Finance, Ministry of International Trade and Industry, distribution companies, trading companies, the Bank

-June 2001 'Economics Front Line' Newscaster, News Commentator, General Broadcasting Administration of Japan Broadcasting Corporation

-April 2004 'Business Compass' Newscaster of Japan Broadcasting Corporation

-June 2007 Chief News Commentator of Japan Broadcasting Corporation

-June 2014 News Commentator Vice-chairperson of Japan Broadcasting Corporation

-April 2017 'Ohayo Nippon/Oha Biz' Newscaster of Japan Broadcasting Corporation (responsible for corporate strategy, energy affairs, green innovation, corporate governance, growth strategy, industrial policy, etc.)
+April 1979 Joined Japan Broadcasting Corporation

+- August 1987 Reporter in the Economics Section, News Department of Japan Broadcasting Corporation (responsible for covering the Ministry of Transport, Ministry of Finance, Ministry of International Trade and Industry, distribution companies, trading companies, the Bank of Japan, the finance sector, etc.) June 1998 Economics Section Deskman, News Department of - Japan Broadcasting Corporation June 2001 'Economics Front Line' Newscaster, News - Commentator, General Broadcasting Administration of Japan Broadcasting Corporation April 2004 'Business Compass' Newscaster of Japan - Broadcasting Corporation June 2007 Chief News Commentator of Japan Broadcasting - Corporation June 2014 News Commentator Vice-chairperson of Japan - Broadcasting Corporation April 2017 'Ohayo Nippon/Oha Biz' Newscaster of Japan - Broadcasting Corporation (responsible for corporate strategy, energy affairs, green innovation, corporate appointment in-depth knowledge he has acquired as a corporate executive of a chemicals manufacturer, and knowledge on governance, especially his business sense from a risk perspective developed through management reforms and Important concurrent positions and Compensation Committee Member)

-January 2022 Retired from Japan Broadcasting Corporation June 2022 Director of the Company (Current position)
+Outside Director